acertain/trufflestg/README.md

 A proof of concept for haskell on truffle, seeing if I can get better performance than ghc

+So far, I can't

+With that said, this is probably the best (easiest & fastest) way to get haskell on the jvm (if you care about that)

 ## Running

 Use https://github.com/acertain/ghc-whole-program-compiler-project: